mvestil/ecommark/README.md

-For demo purposes, only simple token based authentication is used.
+Ecommark
+---
+Basic product listing page using RESTful API for demo purposes

-#### What to look for?
+#### What you need to see here?

 1. Controllers (handles the API request)
     + app/Http/Controllers/Api/